deephaven/deephaven-core/debezium/demo/README.md

-It is possible to configure the update rate for both purchase (mysql updates) and pageviews (kafka pageview events) via ENVIRONMENT arguments set for the loadgen image in the docker-compose.yml file.
+It is possible to configure the update rate for both purchase (mysql updates) and pageviews (kafka pageview events) via environment definitions set for the loadgen image in extended `../docker-compose-debezium/common.yml` file, loadgen image definition, environment section.
+The variables are called PAGEVIEWS_PER_SECOND_START and PURCHASES_PER_SECOND_START.

+Once the compose is running, the load generation script listens on port 8090 (exported to the host) for a simple command interface;
+you can change the number of actions generated dynamically with the commands `set purchases_per_second n` and `set pageviews_per_second n`, where n is the desired rate target number.

 How to run
 ==========